holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Role Assignment

 A Role may control who fills another Role through a Domain of Role assignment for that Role.
-Anyone controlling such a Domain may assign people to fill the target Role or remove people from that Role at any time.
+Anyone controlling such a Domain may assign the target Role to anyone who accepts the assignment, including to several people simultaneously.
 Anyone so assigned becomes the ***"Role Lead"*** for that Role.
-When a Role is unfilled, the Role Leads of the assigning Role are automatically considered the Role Leads of the unfilled Role as well.

-#### 1.2.1 Eligibility

-A Role may only be assigned to a Partner of the Organization, or to someone who has agreed to enact the duties required of the assignment.
-A Role may be assigned to several people simultaneously.
-A Policy may further constrain Role assignments or assignment removals.
+A Role Lead may later resign from the assignment at any time, unless they’ve agreed otherwise.
+Whoever controls the assignment may also remove a Role Lead from the assignment at any time.
+A Policy may further constrain Role assignments or removals.

+#### 1.2.1 Default Assignment

+When a Role is unfilled, anyone who controls the assignment is automatically considered a Role Lead of the unfilled Role as well.

+When a Role has no Partners of the Organization assigned to fill it, then any Partner who controls the assignment is automatically considered a Role Lead of that Role as well.
+However, this default assignment only applies to the extent that those normally assigned are not actively fulfilling the responsibilities and duties that come with the assignment.

 #### 1.2.2 Focusing an Assignment

 A Role assigner may focus an assignment on only a specific area or context, if all elements in the Role definition are still relevant within that focus.
 When a focus is used, each assignment focus is treated like an entirely separate Role, and the Role's Purpose, Accountabilities, and Domains apply only within the focus specified for each assignment.

-#### 1.2.3 Resigning from Roles

-As a Partner, you may decline a Role assignment or resign from a Role at any time, unless you’ve agreed otherwise.

 ### 1.3 Circles